Author – Rishil Anthony

 Bharatlaxmi Stove is basically a single pot hole stove that consists of cement bricks and a cast iron fire grate and a pot holder, which are held together with a wire mesh.
 The set up is then fixed to the ground with a mud covering.
 This smokeless chulha uses firewood and has been tested for its efficiency, durability and smoke emissions.
 The stove can reduce fuel consumption by 50%, bringing down the cooking time by 30%.
-Bharatlaxmi Stove costs around INR700.
+Currently, Bharatlaxmi Stove costs around INR700.

-The unique feature of both the stoves is that they are modular in construction, which ensures easy portability and installation.
+The unique feature of both the Philips Low Smoke stoves is that they are modular in construction, which ensures easy portability and installation.
 Maintenance is also easy and parts of the stove could be easily replaced.
 The stove also has a chimney connected for easy cleaning and installation, along with a soot collector.
 It also helps in saving 10 kilograms of firewood everyday in every household which is equivalent to 4 tons of firewood a year!

 ASTRA Ole is the earliest improvised traditional stove innovated in India by the scientists of the Indian Institute of Science (IISc).
-Created in early 1980s, the chulha is an eco-friendly stove that utilizes agricultural waste as the main fuel source.
-Another improvised version called “Ojas Chulha” uses fuel pellets and has forced draft.
+Created in the early 1980s, the chulha is an eco-friendly stove that utilizes agricultural waste as the main fuel source.
+Another improvised version “Ojas Chulha” uses fuel pellets and has forced draft.
 These stoves were originally designed by the Centre for Sustainable Energy & Technologies in IISc, formerly known as ASTRA.

 The Energy & Resources Institute (TERI) has been most reputed private research organization, working in the fields of energy efficiency and environmental conservation.
 After studying the low thermal efficiency (~17%) of traditional mud stoves, TERI realized the need to utilize the forced draft micro-gasification technology (using a fan to inject air into the combustion chamber) to develop an improved biomass cooking stove.

-TERI developed TERI SPT_0610 stove, a single port metal stove that can cater to cooking requirements of a family of 7 members.
+TERI developed its TERI SPT_0610 stove, a single port metal stove that can cater to cooking requirements of a family of 7 members.
 A variety of fuel such as wood, agriculture residue and cattle dung cake can be used as fuel for this stove.
 The power charger has dual charging mode (both AC and DC solar power supply) to cater to households without power.
 Stainless Steel has been used to fabricate the stove body and Lithium Cobalt Oxide batteries have been used to power the fan.
-Since the stove has high (~37%) thermal efficiency, it also reduces fuel consumption by 54% as compared to mud stove.
+Since the stove has high (~37%) thermal efficiency, it also reduces fuel consumption by 54% as compared to a mud stove.